Southwold is a small harbour with a tricky entrance and some yachting facilities, lying between the River Ore to the South and Lowestoft to the North.

 Before attempting entry contact the HM on VHF Channel 12.
 This is mandatory

 Sandbanks in and around the entrance are liable to sudden changes after easterly gales, and during strong winds having any East in them entry shouldn't be attempted.
-The sea can break heavily on the shallows in the approaches with onshore winds. ... read more
+The sea can break heavily on the shallows in the approaches with onshore winds.
+To complicate matters more, the tide can flow out of the entrance at up to 6 kn adding to the turbulence. ... read more

 Once into the River Blyth you will be moving between timber staging moorings on either side, with the bulk of them to starboard.